AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env.md

 >
 >The following documentation focuses on the classic UI.
 For information about authoring in the modern, touch-enabled UI, see the [standard Authoring documentation](/help/assets/assets.md).

-The author environment allows you to perform tasks related to:
+The author environment lets you perform tasks related to:

 * [Authoring](/help/sites-authoring/author.md) (including [page authoring](/help/sites-authoring/qg-page-authoring.md) and [managing assets](/help/assets/assets.md))